-The solemn Jewish Feast of Passover or Pesach (in Hebrew) was instituted by God to commemorate the Exodus of the Israelites from Egypt (Exodus 12:1-28), where they had been slaves before God rescued them.
+The solemn Jewish Feast of Passover (Pesach in Hebrew) was instituted by God to commemorate the Exodus of the Israelites from Egypt (Exodus 12:1-30), where they had been slaves for 430 years before God rescued them.
 On the night of First Passover, Moses and the Israelites were instructed to sacrifice an unblemished year-old male lamb, and take hyssop and sprinkle the blood of the Passover Lamb on the lintel (overhead) and two doorposts.
-The Israelites in thanksgiving were then to eat the roasted lamb.
+The Israelites in thanksgiving that evening were to eat the roasted lamb.
 The Lord would pass over the houses sprinkled with the blood of the lamb and not allow the Angel of Death to enter their homes when he struck the first-born in the land of Egypt.
 This day of Passover was to be a Memorial forever.
-The Feast of praise and thanksgiving to commemorate the occasion began after sunset with the Passover meal of the sacrificial lamb on the fourteenth day of the month of Nisan (spring), and on the fifteenth day began seven days for the Feast of Unleavened Bread (Leviticus 23:4-14).
+The Feast of praise and thanksgiving to commemorate the occasion began after sunset with the Passover meal of the sacrificial lamb on the fourteenth day of the month of Nisan (spring), and on the fifteenth day began seven days for the Feast of Unleavened Bread.
 During that time, the Israelites were to eat only unleavened bread, to recall the time when they had to leave Egypt so quickly they had no time to make leavened bread.

 After God led them across the Red Sea, he guided them by sending a pillar of cloud by day and a pillar of fire by night.
 God told Moses he would rain down bread from heaven to feed the Israelites (Exodus 16:4).
 Every morning the manna from heaven would be there for the Israelites to sustain them on their journey to the Promised Land.
 God established his Covenant with them through the Ten Commandments at Mount Sinai.

 In the New Testament, the Apostle John began his Gospel with John the Baptist, who, when he saw Jesus, said:

 "Behold, the Lamb of God, who takes away the sin of the world!"